Ancel Keys: Early physiology studies

-He noted there was no good way of predicting how well humans might adapt to high altitude, even if they adapted well to medium altitudes, which would be a problem for potential pilots in a time before pressure control had become practical.
+He noted there was no good way of predicting how well humans might adapt to high altitude, even if they adapted well to medium altitudes, a problem for potential pilots in a time before pressure control had become practical.
 It was from these studies that he outlined the phenomenon of human physiological adaptation to environmental changes as a predictable event, a novel idea in a time when such parameters as blood pressure and resting heart-rate were considered immutable characteristics of individuals.

 Development of K-rations

 In 1936, Keys was offered a position at the Mayo Foundation in Rochester, where he continued his studies in physiology.
 He left after a year, citing an intellectually stifling environment where research was secondary to clinical "doc business" and playing bridge.

 In 1937, he left the Mayo Foundation to teach physiology at the University of Minnesota, where he founded the Laboratory of Physiological Hygiene.
 His earlier research on human physiology led to an assignment with the Army Quartermaster Corps, where they worked to develop a more portable and nonperishable ration that would provide enough calories to sustain soldiers (such as paratroopers) in the field for up to two weeks.

 This development did not begin without some turbulence.
-His colleague, Dr. Elsworth Buskirk, notes:
+His colleague, Elsworth Buskirk, recalled:

 Once the basic design had been completed, the Navy, through the National Research Council, funded the testing of the K-rations on its sailors to determine their feasibility as a temporary and mobile food source.
 The initial ingredients of the K-ration were procured at a local Minneapolis grocery store—hard biscuits, dry sausage, hard candy, and chocolate.
 The final product was different from Keys' original ingredients, but most of Keys' suggestions made it to the final product.
 The rations weighed only 28 oz, but provided 3200 calories per day.
 Though several sources claim the name was unrelated to Keys, many historical references support the claim that the K-ration was indeed named after him.
 The K-ration became such a success that it was often used for more than temporary sustenance, becoming a major staple of military nutrition.